justintime123/nail-polish-dataset-creation/README.md

      - [How to read robots.txt files](https://www.zenrows.com/blog/robots-txt-web-scraping#most-common-robots-txt-rules)
   -  Don't overload servers.
   -  Requests shouldn't harm the function/operation of the website.

+### Transformation
+:star: Wrote Regex to parse fields from alt-text of Morgan Taylor products. <br><br>
+:star: Used K-means algorithm to determine dominant colors in product images. <br>
+- This was used to standardize color families between different brands.

 ### Standardization
 I formatted data into the following format: